 C-r/h as for B-r/h (e.g. C-40/150 is used for an approach service with a range of 40 NM and a vertical extension of 15000 ft);

-ICAO Table COM 2 contains a specific field to indicate whether an assignment has protected or unprotected status.
-Unprotected services, such as OPC, are recorded in Table COM 2 with the protection field set to “U”.
+ICAO Table COMcontains a specific field to indicate whether an assignment has protected or unprotected status.
+Unprotected services, such as OPC, are recorded in Table COM with the protection field set to “U”.

 Co-channel separation distances between services